lbaiao/udacity-project1/README.md

 2. What are the busiest times of the year to visit Boston?
 By how much do prices spike?
 3. Is it possible to predict the prices using the other informations?

-The dataset covers the AirBnb listings from from September/2016 till September/2017, and is available [here](https://www.kaggle.com/airbnb/boston).
+The dataset covers the AirBnb listings from September/2016 till September/2017, and is available [here](https://www.kaggle.com/airbnb/boston).

 We answer these questions by using statistical analysis and machine learning techniques, following the CRISP-DM methodology.
 Enjoy the insights!